 The paramedic and A&E nurse got married at the Rosewood London.
 Copyright of all pictures: David Christopher

-In collaboration with 34 luxury suppliers, Cranberry Blue wedding planner Melanie Helen tailored every aspect of the nuptials, which began in a sumptuous suite at the Rosewood London where bride-to-be Sarah spent the night before the big day, and ended with a picture-perfect venue decorated with foliage by Farima Perry.
+In collaboration with 32 other luxury suppliers, Cranberry Blue wedding planner Melanie Helen tailored every aspect of the nuptials, which began in a sumptuous suite at the Rosewood London where bride-to-be Sarah spent the night before the big day, and ended with a picture-perfect venue decorated by Farima Perry and accented beautifully with production andlighting by Luminaire Events.

 "It was phenomenal," she recalls.
 "There was champagne on ice and rose petals scattered all over the room.
 I’ve never stayed anywhere like it."